Housing cooperative: United States

 In the United States, housing co-ops are usually categorized as corporations or LLCs and are found in abundance in the area from Madison, Wisconsin, to the New York metropolitan area.
 There are also a number of cooperative and mutual housing projects still in operation across the US that were the result of the purchase of federal defense housing developments by their tenants or groups of returning war veterans and their families.
 These developments include seven of the eight middle-class housing projects built by the US government between 1940 and 1942 under the auspices of the Mutual Ownership Defense Housing Division of the Federal Works Agency.
 There are many regional housing cooperative associations, such as the Midwest Association of Housing Cooperatives, which is based in Michigan and serves the Midwest region, covering Ohio, Michigan, Indiana, Illinois, Wisconsin, Minnesota, and more.

 The National Association of Housing Cooperatives (NAHC) represents all cooperatives within the United States who are members of the organization.
 This organization is a nonprofit, national federation of housing cooperatives, mutual housing associations, other resident-owned or controlled housing, professionals, organizations, and individuals interested in promoting the interests of cooperative housing communities.
 NAHC is the only national cooperative housing organization, and aims to support and educate existing and new cooperative housing communities as the best and most economical form of homeownership.

 NASCO, or North American Students of Cooperation, is an organization founded in 1968 that has helped organized cooperative living for students.
 With a presence in over 100 towns and cities across North America, NASCO has provided tens of thousands of students with sustainable housing.
+In Washington, D.C., tenant-purchase laws have also supported cooperative and affordable-housing preservation.
+The District's Tenant Opportunity to Purchase Act gives tenants an opportunity to purchase certain rental housing accommodations, and the District government provides technical and financial assistance to tenant groups seeking to acquire their buildings.